Public Use Computers FAQ

 a.
 The file might be a type that the filter catches, though we keep the restrictions loose.
 The following file types should not be blocked:

 3. A site that I've visited in the past without any problems is now being blocked.
 What's wrong?

 a.
-As you know, we are required by law to use content filtering software to block objectionable content.
-Unfortunately, no filter is perfect and can block perfectly legitimate websites.
+As you know, we are required by CIPA (Children's Internet Protection Act) to use content filtering software to block objectionable content.
+Unfortunately, no filter is perfect and can block perfectly legitimate web pages.
 Also, at times, a web page you've visited without any problems before might have some content on it that could trigger the filter.
 Try refreshing your web browser after a few minutes.
-If you believe the site is legitimate and shouldn't be blocked, please inform your librarian.
+If you believe the site is legitimate and shouldn't be blocked, please inform the staff.

 4. So, you can bypass the filter?

 a.
 Yes, but this is only under very specific circumstances.
 First, you must be 18 and older; that is the law.
 Second, it must be for research purposes.
 You will be allowed to view an unfiltered page for twenty minutes.

 5. So you use filtering software.
 What is it?